localprojects/Civil-Debate-Wall-Kiosk/README.markdown

 - `wall_saver_scratch` allows isolated, single-window testing and development of the wall saver animation sequence.
 This project now dormant since wall saver functionality has been merged into the main `cdw_kiosk` project.

 `slr_control` contains a Windows-only Visual Studio project for the SLR communication app.
 The `cdw_kiosk` project has local copies of the relevant binaries, it does not reference this project directly.

+`deploy_tools` includes tools and scripts to automate the AIR application update process on the kiosk computers.

 ### Dependencies